-In the SEO industry, we’re used to paying attention to whatever Google has to say.
-But as these new devices prove, it’s worth noting their more tangible technology offerings too.
+In the SEO industry, we’re used to paying attention to whatever Google says.
+But as these new devices prove, their more tangible technology offerings are also worth noting.

 Tech junkies take note—Google has some good stuff coming up.
 We’ve summarized it all here for your reading pleasure.

 Kicking off the features of Google Pixel, the new smartphone has what Google calls “the highest-rated smartphone.”
 This is based on tests by DxO Labs, which gave an 89—their highest score to date—to the Pixel.
 The Pixel also boasts unlimited photo and video storage, as long as they’re taken with your Pixel.
 And yes, before you ask, it comes with a headphone jack.

 Google’s introduction video to the Pixel flashes many other features by too quickly to read.
 Slowed them down and have listed them here: